EDUC 514

 • Import footage into editing software.

-We will watch the rough cuts in class, give editing suggestions, add audio (foley, voiceover, soundtrack), and and work on the 29 second final cut in class.
-The rough cut is due week 6.
+Please review the rubric as you are working on your assignment.
+The rough cut is due week 8.
 A rough cut does not have to be perfect.
 However, it does need to have every scene filmed and placed in order, and should be complete enough to share with others to solicit feedback.
-The final commercial is due week 7.
+The final commercial is due week 9.